common-workflow-language/schema_salad/schema_salad/metaschema/salad.md

 * The `$mixin` feature has been removed from the specification, as it is poorly documented, not included in conformance testing, and not widely supported.

+## Introduction to v1.2

+This is the fourth version of the Schema Salad specification.
+It was created to ease the development of extensions to CWL v1.2.
+The only change is that inherited records can narrow the types of fields if those fields are re-specified with a matching jsonldPredicate.

 ## References to Other Specifications